The Date: January - March 2002.

 Lesson 3: He gives us songs in the night.

 Another month went by and I couldn’t start therapy.
-The ankle hadn’t healed enough to put weight on.
+The ankle hadn’t healed enough to put weight on it.
 The hip still was shaky.
 Both were on my right side so any physical therapy on one would hurt the chances of healing on the other.
 I was stuck in that bed another month.

 I was mad.
 I was mad at God.
 I looked at the same beige walls every day.
 No windows.
 Just beige.
 No color.
 Just beige.